 Research in linguistics at Yale spans the spectrum of empirical domains and methodologies, with many faculty members involved in research that cuts across a number of areas.
 The following list gives an indication of this range:

-- Syntax: Robert Frank, Raffaella Zanuttini
+- Syntax: Robert Frank, Jim Wood, Raffaella Zanuttini

 - Psycholinguistics & Neurolinguistics: Robert Frank, Maria Piñango

-- Language Acquisition: Robert Frank, Gaja Jarosz
+- Language Acquisition: Robert Frank

-- Computational & Mathematical Linguistics: Robert Frank, Gaja Jarosz
+- Computational & Mathematical Linguistics: Robert Frank

-- Field Linguistics: Claire Bowern, Raffaella Zanuttini
+- Field Linguistics/Language Documentation: Claire Bowern, Natalie Weber, Raffaella Zanuttini

-- Historical Linguistics: Stephen Anderson, Claire Bowern, Ashwini Deo
+- Historical Linguistics: Claire Bowern, Natalie Weber

-Students and faculty conduct research in the Language and Brain Lab, the Phonetics Lab, the Computational Linguistics Lab (CLAY), and the Historical Linguistics Lab, the Grammatical Diversity project and through collaborations with Haskins Laboratories, the Yale School of Medicine, and the Child Study Center.
+Students and faculty conduct research in the Language and Brain Lab, the Phonetics Lab, the Computational Linguistics Lab (CLAY), the Historical Linguistics Lab, and the Grammatical Diversity Project, and through collaborations with Haskins Laboratories, the Yale School of Medicine, and the Child Study Center.